jantman/RPyMostat/README.rst

    :alt: Project Status: Concept - Minimal or no implementation has been done yet.
    :target: http://www.repostatus.org/#concept

-A python-based intelligent home thermostat, targeted at (but not requiring) the RaspberryPi and similar small computers.
+A python-based modular intelligent home thermostat, targeted at (but not requiring) the RaspberryPi and similar small computers, with a documented API.
 (Originally "RaspberryPyMostat", for 'RaspberryPi Python Thermostat', but that's too long to reasonably name a Python package).

 Note that I attempted something like this `a long time ago <https://github.com/jantman/tuxostat>`_.